internship-team-ny/Redis-NLU-modules/README.md

 ***** **REDIS Module** *****:

-(All functions should be passed the request id as the first parameter).
+(All functions should be passed the request id as the first parameter.)

 (storeTweet) stores an entire tweet just as it is passed to it.